FireRoofs Wildfire Defense, Bay Area exterior sprinkler systems

 Are there free wildfire programs for Emerald Hills residents?

 Yes.
-The Woodside Fire Protection District offers a free chipper program for VHFHSZ residents.
+The Woodside Fire Protection District offers a free chipper program from May through November for VHFHSZ residents.
 Emerald Hills has Firewise USA recognized communities.